 Special Agent Francis York Morgan in Deadly Premonition doesn't hesitate at all to point out that he's a much more experienced detective than anyone else in Greenvale, at least when the game first starts.
 He tones down the attitude a bit once he warms up to the rest of the town.

-Pritchard, your Voice with an Internet Connection in Deus Ex Human Revolution.
+Pritchard, your Voice with an Internet Connection in Deus Ex: Human Revolution.
 He's a hacker, and a good one, and he will never miss an opportunity to tell you so at great length with particular emphasis on how stupid you are in comparison.
-This gets to Adam so much that Adam will gladly point out when he mispronounces a word, or when Adam is forced to fix a security hole.
+Adam is always willing to knock him down a peg by pointing out when he mispronounces a word, or when fixing a security hole Pritchard didn't know about.

 Devil Survivor has Naoya, the hero's cousin and a programming genius.
 Only twenty-four years old, yet capable of amazing programming feats, like converting handheld gaming systems into weapons able to summon demons and let humans fight toe-to-toe with them.
 He doesn't brag so much as treat his incomparable genius as proven fact; if the hero proves to have a canny mind, he acts as if it's just an offshoot of his brilliance.
 (If you play the hero as a ditz, however...)

-Mao, the main character of Disgaea 3: Absence Of Justice, is this in spades, always bragging about his 1.8 million EQ (That's right, EQ.)
-However, a combination of his ego and being Wrong Genre Savvy causes him to make some rather boneheaded decisions (No, calling yourself a hero doesn't make you a Boring Invincible Hero), as well as making him easy to manipulate.
+Mao, the main character of Disgaea 3: Absence of Justice, is this in spades, always bragging about his 1.8 million EQ (That's right, EQ.)
+However, a combination of his ego and being Wrong Genre Savvy makes him prone to astonishingly bad decisions (no, actually, calling yourself a hero doesn't make you invincible) and easy to manipulate.

-Mr. House of Fallout New Vegas talks in a rather condescending way and has clear disdain for most factions of the game.
-He is however a scientific genius who not only earned his fortune before he was 30 but was responsible for mostly preserving Vegas.
+Mr. House of Fallout: New Vegas doesn't bother to hide his condescension for...well, anybody and has clear disdain for the other factions out to rule New Vegas.
+He is, however, a genius of several stripes, who not only earned his fortune before he was thirty but was also responsible for preserving what remains of Vegas through the nuclear apocalypse.

 Shinra in Final Fantasy X-2 fits this as well, though when pushed about something he doesn't know he responds with "I'm just a kid."